JSaadat01/final_pet_sitter/README.md

 ![RiskAssessment][https://imgur.com/a/UymDp8r]

 ## Testing
 pytest is used to run unit tests on the app.
 These are designed to assert that if a certain function is run, the output should be a known value.
+It is a method of authentication or validation to one's code.
 Jenkins produces console outputs (pictured below) that will inform the developer how many tests the code passed and which tests they failed.

-![pytestconsole][pytestconsole]

 pytest also produces a coverage report to show how much of the code in the app has been successfully tested.
-Jenkins automatically moves this report to the 'templates' folder so that it can be navigated to in a browser, as shown in the picture below.
+Jenkins automatically moves this report to the 'templates' folder so that it can be navigated to in a browser.
+The following value: 66% is the result of running pytest on my web app.

 ![coverage][https://imgur.com/a/XkVbvEv]